012e/scrape-thpt/readme.md

 ```
 Currently, gorm is the only supported orm.

-2. Starts scraping and handle errors (slice of structs contain error and candidate number):
+2. Start scraping and handle errors (slice of structs contain error and candidate number):
 ```go
 scraper.Run()
 errors := scraper.GetErrors()